FairyGandhi/Forecast-of-Solar-Power-generation/README.md

 # Forecast-of-Solar-Power-generation
-This project was part of Data Science Summit for Women by Correlation One
+This project was part of Data Science for All Women's Summit (DS4A) by Correlation One